PowerDNS/pdns/pdns/dnsdistdist/docs/quickstart.rst

 :func:`showServers()` is usually one of the first commands you will use when logging into the console.
 More advanced topics are covered in :doc:`guides/console`.

-Here we also see our configuration.
-5 downstream servers have been configured, of which the first 4 have a QPS limit (of 1, 1, 10 and 10 queries per second, respectively).
+Here we also see our configuration: 5 downstream servers have been configured, of which the first 4 have a QPS limit (of 1, 1, 10 and 10 queries per second, respectively).

 The final server has no limit, which we can easily test::